Our Immigration Team

 We are members of the Immigration Law Practitioners’ Association.

 What others say about our service

-Our practice is ranked in the legal directories Legal 500 and Chambers.
+Our practice is ranked in Tier 1 in leading legal directory, Legal 500 [UK].
 Each year they speak to a range of our clients who have provided the following feedback:

 Sometimes you will know what type of visa you wish to apply for, in other cases you will be seeking advice on your options.
 We always start by discussing your circumstances and ensuring you are making the most appropriate application for your personal circumstances.
 Please note we do not advise on asylum matters.

 We tailor our service to suit each individual client.
 If you have already prepared your application and just require a checking service, or are preparing it yourself and just have some queries along the way then we will provide appropriate support.
 However, most of our clients opt for our full service and the budgets given below are provided on this basis.